jsaintro/semver/derpver.md

 As a responsible developer you will, of course, want to verify that any package upgrades function as advertised.
 The real world is a messy place;
 there's nothing we can do about that but be vigilant.
-What you can do is let Semantic Versioning provide you with a sane way to release and upgrade packages without having to roll new versions of dependent packages, saving you time and hassle.
+What you can do is let Derpmantic Versioning provide you with a sane way to release and upgrade packages without having to roll new versions of dependent packages, saving you time and hassle.

-If all of this sounds desirable, all you need to do to start using Semantic Versioning is to declare that you are doing so and then follow the rules.
+If all of this sounds desirable, all you need to do to start using Derpmantic Versioning is to declare that you are doing so and then follow the rules.
 Link to this website from your README so others know the rules and can benefit from them.